 Are Zillow Zestimates Accurate?

 Now for the bad, Zillow’s information many time is just plain wrong.
 Again folks this is just my little ole opinion.
 In particular I’m talking about their Zestimates.
-I actually had a buyer pay too much for a home a few years back because he wanted to rely on Zillow’s estimate rather than mine.
+I actually had a buyer pay too much for a home when they wanted to buy a home in Greenville SC a few years back because he wanted to rely on Zillow’s estimate rather than mine.
 Hey, what do I know, I’ve only been here 30+ years and seen thousands of homes and helped buyers purchase hundreds….
 Well you know technology is king and I guess their computers know better.

 The Good, Zillow provides a very quick website that you can save favorites to and is updated every 15 minutes or so.
 They also provide other market and community related information.
 They give me a wonderful platform to post great reviews and the homes I’ve sold over the years (although not a complete list).